Using a Custom Surface

 };

-The general idea is that, during your paint routine, you would get the Surface for a View, cast it to a BitmapSurface, and retrieve the underlying Bitmap for display wherever you want:
+During your paint routine you should access the Surface for a View, cast it to a BitmapSurface, retrieve the underlying Bitmap and display it how you want:

 ///